 Students will receive instruction in orientation and safety, shop mathematics, and benchwork as well as in the use of a drill press, shaper, saw, lathe, and milling machine.
 Grinding, heat treatment, mechanical drawing, and blueprint reading are also emphasized.
-Students will also be introduced to a Computerized Numerical Controlled (CNC) milling machine and a computerized programming center.
-Students must purchase their own books and tools.
-Students completing all courses listed in the curriculum will be awarded an associate in applied science degree in Machine Tool Technology.
+Students will also be introduced to Computerized Numerical Controlled (CNC) milling, CNC turning, and computerized programming centers.